 - And neutral perceptions (I’ll try this out.
 What’s the worst that can happen?)

 This is a good thing for your business.
 Because if your fans found value in your free Facebook webinar, a neutral perception can change into a positive impression on your brand.

 Do you have a coffee shop?
 Do a free webinar about the benefits of coffee to the human body.

 Do you sell a digital service that caters to small businesses?
 Make your webinar about how you’ve helped several businesses achieve their business goals by using your product.

 In the travel industry?
-You can do a free Facebook webinar on “20 free things you can do in Korea” or “How to spend $10/day in Korea”.
+You can do a free Facebook webinar on “20 free things you can do in Korea” or “how to spend $10/day in Korea”.

 The best part about this plugin?
 It’s beginner-friendly, as you don’t need to write code just to customize and show your Facebook feed!
-For the step-by-step tutorial, go here to know how to display a Facebook events calendar on your website.
+Simply use the plugin’s visual feed customizer so you can control how your Facebook events feed looks.

-13. Use Facebook Live to Your Benefit
+10. Use Facebook Videos to Your Benefit

-Why?
-Because even though average brand engagement in Facebook fell by 20%, live videos that trigger conversations will be shown higher in Facebook’s news feed.
+That’s because even though average brand engagement in Facebook fell by 20%, live videos that trigger conversations will be shown higher in Facebook’s news feed.

 Don’t take our word for it: Facebook itself said that live videos get 6x as many interactions as regular videos.
 So, they’re more likely to be shown on people’s news feeds.
 This helps friends of your fans discover your brand and potentially engage with you.